 That, and the Timberwolves (20-21) made a killing at the free-throw line, earning 40 attempts and making it 32.

 “We put them to the free-throw line too many times, and we got hurt on the offensive glass,” Donovan said.

 Wiggins finished with 40 points, merging 11 of 24 shooting and 16 of 18 free-throw shooting.
 Towns finished with 20.

 George led the Thunder (25-15) with 27 points, yet struggled from the field a second straight game, making 9 of 24.

 Westbrook finished with 25 on 11 of 22 shooting and dished 16 assists, yet turned the ball over seven times, too.

 Adams was terrific, finishing with 20 points on 8 of 9 shooting and 12 rebounds.

 Donovan said he’d been taken to OU Medical Center for observation.

 The Thunder’s next two games are against the same team.
-They’re at San Antonio Thursday and back home against San Antonio Saturday.
+They’re at San Antonio tonight and back home against San Antonio Saturday.

-The Spurs, who play the Grizzlies tonight, will be sitting on at least 24 wins, significantly more than both Washington and Minnesota, both of which came into Chesapeake Energy Arena and won.
+The Spurs, who played the Grizzlies Wednesday night, will be sitting on at least 24 wins, significantly more than both Washington and Minnesota, both of which came into Chesapeake Energy Arena and won.